S-e-e-S-e-a/ECSs-24MHW/README.md

   Contains all the scripts used for data processing and figure plotting in the paper.

 - **Fig/**
-  Contains the figures shown in the manuscript.
+  Contains the figures shown in the paper.

+- **Data/**
+  Model data of the paper.

 ## 📊 Data Availability

-All datasets used in this study are publicly available.
+All datasets used in this study are publicly available or provided herein.
-You can download them from the corresponding links provided in the paper.
+They can be accessed via the corresponding links given in the paper and in this section.

----

-**Contact:**
-For questions or requests, please open an issue or contact the corresponding author.